Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Win estimands and unadjusted estimators

-We consider a two-arm randomized clinical trial with a total of $n$ patients.
+We consider a two-arm RCT with a total of $n$ patients.
 Let $Z$ be the binary treatment assignment, where $Z=1$ for treatment and $Z=0$ for control.
-Let $n_1=\sum_{i=1}^nZ_i$ and $n_0=n-n_1$, denote the number of participants randomized to the treatment and control arms, respectively.
-We assume the outcome $Y$ is ordinal with sample space $\mY=\{1,2,\dots,L\}$, where $L$ is a positive finite integer.
+Let $n_1=\sum_{i=1}^nZ_i$ and $n_0=n-n_1$, denote the sample size in each arm.
+Suppose the outcome $Y$ is ordinal with sample space $\mY=\{1,2,\dots,L\}$, where $L$ is a positive finite integer.
 We assume that larger values of $Y$ are more favorable.
-Under the potential outcomes framework \citep{Neyman1923}, each individual has a pair of potential outcomes $\{Y_i(1),Y_i(0)\}$, and we denote the observed outcome as $Y_i =Z_iY_i(1)+(1-Z_i)Y_i(0)$.
-Let $X=(X_1,\dots,X_p)^T$ be a $p-$dimensional vector of baseline covariates collected for each patient.
+Under the potential outcomes framework, each individual has a pair of potential outcomes $\{Y_i(1),Y_i(0)\}$, and we denote the observed outcome as $Y_i =Z_iY_i(1)+(1-Z_i)Y_i(0)$.
+Let $X=(X_1,\dots,X_p)^{\top}$ be a $p$-dimensional vector of baseline covariates collected for each patient.
 The observed data then consists of the tuple $\mO_i=(Y_i,Z_i,X_i),~i=1,\dots,n$, which are $n$ independent and identically distributed realizations of $(Y,Z,X)$.
-Define a comparison operator to be ``$>$'' or ``$<$'', then the pairwise comparison estimand or win estimand is given by \cite{wang2016win}:
+With a comparison operator ``$>$'' or ``$<$'', the win estimand is given by \cite{wang2016win}:

-The above estimand is also referred to as the win probability --- that is, the probability that a randomly selected $Y_i(1)$ in the entire study population achieves a more favorable outcome than a randomly selected $Y_j(0)$.
-A value greater than $1/2$ indicates that the treatment leads to more favorable outcomes stochastically.
-We can similarly define the loss estimand $\tau_{-1}=\mathbb{P}\left\{Y_i(1)<Y_j(0)\right\}$ and write the win ratio (WR) and win difference (WD) estimands, respectively, as:
+The above estimand has also been referred to by alternative terminology, including the Mann-Whitney effect, relative effect, and desirability of outcome ranking (DOOR) probability \citep{buyse2025}; here we refer it as the win probability --- that is, the probability that a randomly selected $Y_i(1)$ in the study population achieves a more favorable outcome than a randomly selected $Y_j(0)$.
+If there are no ties or ties are split evenly in both win and loss groups, a value greater than $1/2$ indicates that the treatment leads to more favorable outcomes stochastically.
+We can similarly define the loss estimand $\tau_{-1}=\mathbb{P}\left\{Y_i(1)<Y_j(0)\right\}$ and write the win ratio (WR) and win difference (WD, or net benefit) estimands, respectively, as:

 In what follows, we primarily discuss the estimation and inference of the win estimand and the associated covariate adjustment methods, before returning to the WR and WD estimands.